Publication and archiving of data

 General and subject-specific repositories

-In addition to general repositories that accept all data types and generic metadata, such as Zenodo, there are also subject-specific repositories that only accept certain data types with validated data formats and detailed, subject-specific metadata to enable precise description and analysis of the data within the subject area.
-Data structures and search functions are optimally adapted to the respective data type.
-Compliance with community standards also guarantees the quality of the research data.
+Public repositories secure research data in the long term with a focus on accessibility and reusability of data in accordance with the FAIR principles.
+In addition to general repositories that accept all data types and generic metadata, such as Zenodo, there are also subject-specific repositories that only accept certain data types with validated data formats and detailed, subject-specific metadata.
+This ensures that data structures and search functions are optimally tailored to the respective data type, and compliance with community standards ensures data quality.

 Examples of specialized repositories in the field of biology are: